 Everyone we work with should feel valued and respected.
 Flowers are for everyone!

 Locally-grown flowers are a purchase you can truly feel good about,-- beyond superficial beauty to environmental and social impact.

-Fresh and high quality, these flowers have never seen the inside of a box or airplane.
+Fresh and high quality, our farm-direct flowers rarely spend time inside a box or airplane.
 There are many unique varieties selected for their delicate beauty, rather than ability to be shipped.
 Your money stays in the local community, including a larger portion to the people growing the flowers.
 The growers are able to do work that is meaningful to them.

 Humble Bee is focused on sustainability in all aspects.
 This includes composting, reusing, recycling, and avoiding the use of materials that can't be responsibly disposed of, such as floral foam.
 Let's leave the world a more beautiful place!

 Kristen divided her time as a child between her family’s dairy farms, exploring the woods, drawing, and having her nose in a book.
 Those interests in farming, nature, art, creativity, and learning followed her into adulthood, and in flowers she has found a way to combine them.

 After earning a degree in Art at Mount Holyoke College, Kristen spent years working a "desk job."
 In the search for a career that she would love, she found the answer right in the backyard.
 Growing and designing with cut flowers allows her to indulge her creative side and work in sync with nature and the seasons.